PREPARING FOR REMOTE HEARINGS ON THE SMALL CLAIMS TRACK DURING THE COVID-19 PANDEMIC:

 A single bundle

 - It is most important that there is only one, definitive, paginated bundle and the contents should be agreed, usually by the Claimant’s representative, with those acting for the Defendant.
 It must be remembered that it not only the judge and legal representatives who will have to be able to consult the bundle during the hearing.
 It is important that the lay witnesses, many of whom will be having their first experience of a court hearing and will not have any background in court procedure, can also do so effectively.
 Lay witnesses will be joining the hearing on whatever device they have.
 This may be no more than smart ‘phone.
-The process of consulting the documents, for example whilst being cross examined, is much harder and potentially confusing for them if there two (or more) bundles.
+The process of consulting the documents, for example whilst being cross examined, is much harder and potentially confusing for them if there are two (or more) bundles, or a complex section and pagination system.
 Bear in mind also that witnesses may have other downloads to consult during the hearing, including in a “bent metal” RTA, closed circuit television footage (“CCTV”).

 - Guidance on the preparation of bundles applicable in the Business and Property Courts in Birmingham when using the Skype platform has gained wide currency on the Midland Circuit as the pandemic has progressed, and in the absence of case specific directions one might take inspiration from it.